dtao/PhilosopherDeveloper/source/posts/2021-03-08-what-causes-burnout.md

 ![Slow to burn, quick to refuel](/images/low-burn-rate.png)

-Hopefully we've all had the good fortunate to work in environments like this.
+Hopefully we've all had the good fortune to work in environments like this.
+The work is enjoyable and fulfilling, so the burn rate is low (no leaks in the tank).
+Meanwhile, when team members _do_ take time to refuel, they're able to spend that time effectively---traveling, visiting loved ones, pursuing hobbies, whatever it may be---and they can come back feeling refreshed rather than overwhelmed.

-The work is enjoyable and fulfilling, so the burn rate is low (no leaky tank).
+I wish I had a magic recipe for achieving this desired end state in all circumstances.
+I don't.
+What can be particularly tricky is that for large teams, the right approach may very well differ across sub-teams.

-Meanwhile, when team members _do_ take time to refuel, they're able to spend the time effectively---traveling, visiting loved ones, pursuing hobbies, whatever it may be---and they can come back feeling refreshed rather than overwhelmed.
+Regardless, the surest way I can think of to get there is to ask the right questions.
+What's causing us to lose fuel?
+(How can we patch any leaks?)
+And what are the best ways for us to replenish?
+A team that can answer both of these questions has the key to minimizing burnout.